aktive/hakboard/README.md

 ## Introduction
 HAKboard integrates project, task and user data from [Kanboard](https://kanboard.org/), a free and open source Kanban project management tool, into [Home Assistant](https://www.home-assistant.io/), an open source home automation platform.
 It stores project data in a collection of dynamically generated sensor entities for easy integration into automations and dashboards.

-**Background**:  developing HAKboard was to explore what a zero-code Home Assistant custom integration could look like and hopefully make it easy for non-technical users.
+**Background**: While developing HAKboard we wanted to explore what a low-code Home Assistant integration could look like and hopefully make it easy for non-technical users.
 This necessitated a focus on:
-- **User experience:** Must be easy to install UI-configurable
+- **User experience:** Must be easy to install and UI-configurable
 - **Documentation:** Users should not have to look at code to understand how an integration works, and a data schema must be included.
 - **Compliance:** Implement the latest, HA-approved methods to create and manage entities, perform API calls, construct the UI and generate native Lovelace cards.
-- **Speed:** Implement HA best practices for installation, re-configuration, network calls and entity management.
+- **Speed:** Implement HA best practices for installation & re-configuration UI flows, network calls and entity management.

 ## Features
-- Fully UI-driven configuration (no YAML or code required), installable via HACS.
+- UI-driven configuration (no YAML or code required), installable via HACS.
 - Includes three pre-built Lovelace cards: **System Status**, **Users**, and **Projects**. (see [Screenshots](#screenshots)).
 - Connects to Kanboard using the official JSON-RPC API (webhook support planned).
 - Adjustable polling interval (minimum 5 seconds) for near-real-time updates - use responsibly.